emekaorji/idbsql/README.md

 ## Worker Script

-IDBSQL uses a worker script (`idbsql-worker.js`) to run SQLite operations in a separate thread.
+IDBSQL uses a worker script (`idbsql-worker.ts`) to run SQLite operations in a separate thread.
 This script is automatically included in the build and will be loaded by the library when needed.

 ### Custom Worker URL